QuantEcon/lecture-source-py/source/rst/amss3.rst

 We study an  :cite:`aiyagari2002optimal` economy with  three Markov states driving government expenditures.

- * In a :doc:`previous lecture<amss2>`, we showed that with only two Markov states, it is possible that eventually endogenous interest rate fluctuations support complete markets allocations and Ramsey outcomes
+ * In a :doc:`previous lecture<amss2>`, we showed that with only two Markov states, it is possible that eventually endogenous interest rate fluctuations support complete markets allocations and Ramsey outcomes.

- * The presence of three states  prevents the full spanning that eventually prevails in the two-state example featured in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`
+ * The presence of three states  prevents the full spanning that eventually prevails in the two-state example featured in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`.

 The lack of full spanning means that the ergodic distribution of the par value of government debt is nontrivial, in contrast to the situation